tarcinapp/entity-persistence-gateway/readme.md

 To determine if a user is allowed to perform an operation, a policy data containing the application shortcode, JWT token, request body, requested endpoint, query parameters and HTTP headers is prepared and sent to the entity-persistence-policies component through an HTTP call.
 If request is allowed, gateway permits the flow to proceed.
 Otherwise, gateway returns a HTTP 401 error.
 Similarly, same policy data is used to determine which fields are forbidden for what operation.

-To learn more see entity-persistence-policies documentation.
+To learn what roles are privileged to make which operations see [entity-persistence-policies](https://github.com/tarcinapp/entity-persistence-gateway-policies#policies) documentation for each route.

 # Configuration
 ## Saved Field Sets